ythuangmyco/ythuangmyco.github.io/pages/join_us.md

 <h4>Graduate students</h4>
 <hr/>
 My goal is train graduate students to become independent, high quality scientists.
 I encourage students to find, design, and execute their research on their own, with me as a collaborator.
-If you are interested in microbial ecology, insects, or symbiosis, please send me an email introducing yourself, your previous research experience and with a resume or CV attached.
+If you are interested in microbial ecology, insects, or symbiosis, please send me an email introducing yourself, your previous research experience with a resume or CV attached.

 <h4>Undergraduate students</h4>
 <hr/>